-The Canon Rebel T7, also known as the Canon EOS 2000D, is one of the latest DSLRs from the Japanese camera giant.
+The Canon Rebel T7, also known as the Canon EOS 2000D, is one of the best budget DSLRs from the Japanese camera giant.

 Aimed at anyone after a straightforward, reliable and capable DSLR, it combines a raft of features designed to help beginners get the most out of their photography with a low price tag.
 This isn't a camera filled with fancy tricks or gimmicks – it simply has a solid core in place to let you develop your own creativity.